jarviscanada/jarvis_data_eng_GozdeArslan/linux_sql/README.md

 ## Testing

 The application runs on a single machine rather than a Linux cluster.
 Along with this, if the connection and firewalls are configured appropriately, It will also work in a clustering stage.
 Bash scripts tested on the Jarvis Remote Desktop were run on CentOS 7.
-They are successfully sending the information (hardware specifications and resource use data) into the Database.
+They were successfully sended the information (hardware specifications and resource use data) into the Database.

 ## Deployment